There is a very good chance that you’ve seen it on many differences places.

 Captions are on-screen text description that displays a particular video’s dialogue, identify speakers and describe other relevant sounds.
 They are displayed simultaneously with the video image so that viewers can access the visual element of the video and use the captions instead of relying solely on the video’s sound.

-Although many people would assume that it’s primarily for the d/Deaf and hard of hearing to enjoy videos, there are many benefits of captions which many people don’t think about including assisting those with learning disabilities, access videos in noisy environments and better understand the jargon used.
+Although many people would assume that it’s primarily for the deaf and hard of hearing to enjoy videos, there are many benefits of captions which many people don’t think about including assisting those with learning disabilities, access videos in noisy environments and better understand the jargon used.

 Good quality captions will also include sound effects and music too, which helps to create that added experience when watching videos.

-What is Open Captions?
+What is open captions?

 Open captions aka burned-in, baked, burnt or hard-coded captions are a permanent feature of the video, meaning that you can’t switch them off.